niteshbalusu11/BOS-Commands-Document/README.md

   - `in`: Enter a pubkey if you want the last hop to be through a specific in peer of the destination node.
   Note: If you enter your own pubkey, you can keysend using an out peer and an in peer of yours, it becomes a command that can you do rebalance with.
 Useful for rebalances below 50k sats since `bos rebalance` does not support rebalances below 50k sats.
   - `message`: Enter a message of your choice to be attached to the keysend
   - `max-fee`: Max total routing fees you're willing to pay in order to pay the payment req.
 Default: 1337
+  - `max-fee-rate`: Max fee rate allowed to be paid for the keysend in ppm.
   - `message-omit-from-key`: BOS by default adds your pubkey to the keysend message, you can add this flag to avoid it.
   - `amount`: Add the amount in sats you want to keysend.
   <br></br>